F.E.A.R. 3: Writing

 When it came time to write an actual script, Warner hired Niles over the objections of Day 1, who wanted to use Brian Keene.
 Niles had finished playing Project Origin just a month before he got the offer to write F.E.A.R 3, which he immediately accepted.
 At the same time, a project on which he had working with Carpenter recently fell through, and so he asked Warner if they'd be interested in bringing Carpenter on board, to which they said yes.
 Upon being hired, Niles immersed himself in the lore of the first two games, and set out to "turn the series into a trilogy; to really bring all the points of the games together into this game and answer a lot of questions."

 Being unfamiliar with the technology behind video game design, having never worked on a game before, Niles treated the story as if it were a film.
 He wrote a conventionally formatted script;

 Some of the Day 1 staff, however, do not have fond memories of working with Niles and Carpenter.
 According to associate producer Chris Julian, "John Carpenter did absolutely nothing.
 It was like we licensed his name and that was about it."
 He also criticised Niles for regularly being late turning in deliverables and for not keeping in touch with the designers as much as he should have; "it was a less than ideal relationship with both of them."
-Speaking of Niles, Dinehart said that much of what he turned in had to rewritten by Day 1.
+Speaking of Niles, Dinehart said that much of what he turned in had to be rewritten by Day 1.

 On the other hand, both Dinehart and narrative designer Cory Lanham said that Carpenter was involved, albeit limited to conference calls where he would listen to the team's ideas and give suggestions, occasionally advising on cutscenes and the script.
 Carpenter himself was never on-site and never met any of the Day 1 people in person.
 According to lead artist Heinz Schuller, "they wrote him a cheque to get his name on the game and they got some ideas from him.
 Probably."